 Set up GA4 Events in Google Tag Manager with your parameters.

-• Set up e-commerce events, either with a developer or by using one of the GTM variable templates to transfer UA dataLayer to GA4 item dataLayer.
+- Set up e-commerce events, either with a developer or by using one of the GTM variable templates to transfer Universal Analytics dataLayer to GA4 item dataLayer.

 Settings in Google Analytics 4 – the first day

-• Set up a website search parameter (the most common ones are there by default).
+- Set up a website search parameter (the most common ones such as “q, s, search, query, keyword” are there by default).

-• Set up cross-domain tracking domains if you have more connected domains.
+- Set up your own domain, especially in case you need to have a cross-domain tracking domains if you have more connected domains.

-• Set up data user retention to 14 months (default is 2 months).
+- Set up data user retention to 14 months (by default it is only 2 months).

 Settings in Google Analytics 4 – the second day

-• You should see some of your events now.
-Make goals from the events that you consider goals.
+- You should see some of your events now.
+Make goals/key events from the events that you consider goals.

-• Create basic connections – at least Big Query, Google Ads, Merchants, and Search Console.
+- Create basic connections – at least Big Query, Google Ads, Merchants, and Search Console.
+Furthermore, depending on your use case you can also link Google Play, Search Ads 360, Doubleclick etc.

-Settings in Google Analytics 4 – regular tests
+Settings in Google Analytics 4 – continue testing

 Unfortunately, a lot of problems can emerge.
 I recommend testing after the third day and after the first week.
 Especially check:

-• Do you see all events you set up?
+- Do you see all events you set up coming to your Google Analytics 4?

 These are the basic steps that we follow during GA4 settings.
-These data should have enough quality to be used in your dashboard.
-Altogether, it may take 2 hours for a small website, up to one day in a medium project, or up to weeks for a really challenging website with huge traffic.
+The data should have enough quality to be used in your dashboard.
+Altogether, it may take 2-4 hours for a small website, up to one day in a medium project, or up to weeks for a really challenging website with huge traffic.

 Let us know if we can be of any help